Asabeneh/30-Days-Of-Python/day_002_values_names_and_input/day_002_values_names_and_input.md

 ## Independent exercises

-Complete the numbered questions in [`practice/exercises.md`](practice/exercises.md) in order.
+Complete the numbered questions in the numbered exercises in this lesson in order.
 Use hints only after a genuine attempt and solutions only to compare your reasoning.

 1. Create a value inventory containing a string, integer, float, Boolean, and `None`.
 Print each value and its type name.
 2. Assign `count = 0`, update it twice, and explain why `count = count + 1` is valid Python.